rsdoiel/antenna/pacific.md

 ---

-## Community Events: Touch Cookie Fun Run; Junior Achievement's Company of the Year; Toyotathon on Saipan
+## Community Events: Tough Cookie Fun Run; Junior Achievement's Company of the Year; Toyotathon on Guam and Saipan

 date: 2025-08-01, from: Pacific Island Times